-- Resume normal rising and retiring schedule, but continue to rest throughout the day. - Wear your brace as instructed. - You may not drive. - No lifting of anything weighing more than 5-10 pounds. - May climb stairs with handrail. - Continue scheduled walking, increasing distance and frequency as able. - May resume sexual relations when comfortable. - Begin narcotic weaning as pain diminishes, relying mainly on non-narcotic medications.
+- Resume normal rising and retiring schedule, but continue to rest throughout the day. - You may not drive. - No lifting of anything weighing more than 10 pounds. - May climb stairs with handrail. - Continue scheduled walking, increasing distance and frequency as able. - May resume sexual relations when comfortable. - Begin narcotic weaning as pain diminishes, relying mainly on non-narcotic medications. - Follow-up in the office with your physician or nurse, as scheduled, for further instructions.

-THE THIRD WEEK AND FORWARD
+THE THIRD WEEK AND FOURTH WEEK

-- Resume normal rising and retiring schedule, resting as needed. - May resume light work around the home; lifting not to exceed 10 pounds. - Continue scheduled walking. - Wear your brace as instructed. - A mild home physical therapy program may be initiated after 2 weeks.
-This will depend on how your fusion is healing.
-A more aggressive physical therapy regimen will be initiated on follow-up visit during week 6 if it is necessary.
+- Resume normal rising and retiring schedule, resting as needed. - May resume light work around the home; lifting not to exceed 10 pounds. - Continue scheduled walking.